Click Here To View Home Page

 Your case will require representation by counsel experienced with New York gun and weapon laws, and who understands every argument that can be raised for you against the government.
 In many cases, not only can police and prosecution errors be used as a defense, but also technical issues regarding weapon specification.
 A defense attorney must be skilled in all these areas to give you the greatest advantage.
 If you are charged with violating the firearm, pistol, rifle, shotgun, assault weapon or knife laws, please contact our office immediately.

-NEW YORK SAFE ACT APPEAL,
+NEW YORK SAFE ACT NICS APPEAL and

-& CERTIFICATE OF RELIEF
+CERTIFICATE OF RELIEF

 In 2013, the New York Secure Ammunition and Firearms Enforcement Act (SAFE Act) was created, and one part of that law changed the New York Mental Hygiene Law (MHL) to require that certain people be reported to the State.
 If a mental health professional believes that you are “likely to engage in conduct that would result in serious harm to self or others,” then you must be reported to the State, and once reported you lose your right to own firearms.